 Research Laboratories: The natural organisms carried by dogs and other animals may negatively affect the outcome of the research.
 At the same time, the chemicals and/or organisms used in the research may be harmful to service animals.

-Areas Where There is a Danger to the Service Animal: Any room, including a classroom, where there are sharp metal cuttings or other sharp objects on the floor or protruding from a surface; where there is hot material on the floor; where there is a high level of dust; or where there is moving machinery is off-limits to service animals. (e.g., mechanical rooms, custodial closers, wood shops, metal/machine shops)**
+Areas where there is potential danger to the service animal: Any room, including a classroom, where there are sharp metal cuttings or other sharp objects on the floor or protruding from a surface; where there is hot material on the floor; where there is a high level of dust; or where there is moving machinery is off-limits to service animals. (e.g., mechanical rooms, custodial closers, wood shops, metal/machine shops).

 Any partner dissatisfied with a decision made concerning a service animal should contact the University Equal Opportunity and Title IX office and follow the University of Nevada, Reno ADA Accommodation Appeal/Grievance Procedure.